TeskaLabs/Frame-Transporter/doc/reference/frame.md

 #### `socklen_t addrlen` \[read-write attribute\]

-The memory frame can be received from a network peer.
-The address is stored in `addr` and `addrlen` attributes.
+The memory frame can be received of the network from a peer.
+The peer address is stored in `addr` and `addrlen` attributes.

 **WARNING:** This is obsolete part and will be removed in future releases of libft.